 "I love everything about Care Courses [Keeping Infants Safe].
 The customer service is outstanding and the choice of course topics is perfect.
 I have taken many courses and enjoyed all of them.
 I have and will continue to highly recommend care courses to others in the child care business.
 Thank you." - Sloatsburg, New York

 This training expires 12 months from the date of purchase.
 Courses must be successfully completed by their expiration date in order for the student to receive a certificate.

 Care Courses has free unlimited assistance!
-Call us: 1-800-685-7610, Monday through Friday, 9-5 ET for help with your training or for billing and technical support questions.
+Call us: 1-800-685-7610, Monday through Friday, nine to five Eastern Time for help with your training or for billing and technical support questions.
 Or email us days, evenings and weekends: info@CareCourses.com, billing@CareCourses.com, or techsupport@CareCourses.com.
 Our friendly support team is here to help!

 Care Courses' course tuition entitles one person to receive the clock hours granted by a course upon successful completion.
 Bundle pricing covers tuition for all the courses included in a bundle.